Almondbury Community School bullying incident: Aftermath

 On 27 November 2018, protesters took part in a peaceful demonstration outside the school, organised by the Huddersfield Pakistani Community Alliance.
 The victim, identified as Jamal, told The Guardian that he and his sister did not wish to return to school, and a solicitor representing the family indicated they were considering moving away from the area.

 Jamal said: "I cannot go to my school anymore and there are people who hang around outside my house and video me on their phones.
 They call me 'little rat' if I go outside.
 One of my neighbours threatened me outside my house just yesterday."

 Jamal asked people not to attack his alleged bully, and said that he was alarmed by the violent threats being made online towards the alleged attacker.

-In February 2019, it was reported that owing to continued xenophobic threats against Jamal's family and against other Syrian families in Huddersfield, and a failure to protect the families against these threats, Jamal's family decided leave the area for their own safety.
+In February 2019, it was reported that owing to continued xenophobic threats against Jamal's family and against other Syrian families in Huddersfield, and a failure to protect the families against these threats, Jamal's family decided to leave the area for their own safety.

 A fundraising page for the victim's family had received more than £150,000.
 More than 100,000 people signed a petition calling on the Prime Minister to launch an inquiry into rising hate crime and racist bullying in British schools following the incident.

-The Prime Minister, Theresa May said "most people were sickened and angered" by the video clip.
-She went on to praise the public for the response and setting up a crowdfunding appeal for the youngster's family.

 Home Secretary, Sajid Javid, said he had initially written a personal note to Jamal, and later met with him and his family.
 Javid said he was victim of racist bullying at school and that seeing the video brought back memories.
-MP Tobias Ellwood was among those to share the footage, writing online: "Absolute disgrace - Please retweet.
+MP Tobias Ellwood was among those to share the footage, writing online: "Absolute disgrace – Please retweet.
 This bully, his parents, the school where this occurs and the onlookers who fail to step in, all have big questions to answer".